 Wearing Your Fake Fur On The Inside

-It’s exciting being a furry, as they called them in my time, in a human world.
+It’s exciting being a furry, as they call them in your time, in a human world.
 Right now, I have the best of both worlds.
 I can stand out in my pure form, or disappear into the crowd like everyone else any time I want.
 However, being from the future, sometimes I have trouble fitting in.
 The (proto-)furries, and humans, of this time, seem to have a few hang-ups and misconceptions (mythconceptions?)
 These appear to be a product of the times and apt for the occasional focus in the World of Wunk.

 Where Is Everybody?

 When I was in middle school, I had to tell my closest friends that if they wanted to hang out with me, they had to call me because I wouldn’t call them.
-This isn’t because I’m necessarily introverted or callous, but because I become so lost in the activities of my own mind and creativity that I live in my own little world every day.
+This isolation isn’t because I’m necessarily introverted or callous, but because I become so lost in the activities of my mind and creativity that I live in my little separate world every day.
 I’ve realized that not much has changed as an adult.